PyCQA/redbaron/docs/tuto.rst

 The output might be a bit scary at first, but it's simply showing you the underlying structure, mapped to Baron JSON's one.

+*By the way, RedBaron has nice coloration features if you use ipython as your python shell.*

 Let's take it step by step:

 * We are on an :file:`AssignmentNode` (something like :file:`a = b`) that has 3 attributes: :file:`operator`, :file:`target` and :file:`value`.